-In a Typhoon Lagoon exclusive, guests come face-to-face with all the colorful creatures of the Caribbean when they snorkel in Shark Reef, a saltwater pool presented by NAUI (National Association of Underwater Instructors).
-The park also features a water playground for children, sunny beaches and lazy streams surrounding a 95-foot mountain.
+The park features a water playground for children, sunny beaches and lazy streams surrounding a 95-foot mountain.
 The water-entertainment area takes its theme from a legend of romance and danger evident with Miss Tilly, the wrecked shrimp boat storm-stranded on the mountain peak.

 “Upon entering Typhoon Lagoon, guests find themselves in a ramshackle, tin-roofed island village landscaped with cargo, surfboards and other marine wreckage left by the great storm,” said Eric Jacobson, senior vice president of Creative Development for Walt Disney Imagineering.